dladams/dunececalib/doc/procedure.md

 ### 2. Area evaluation

 We begin by running lar jobs to evaluate the mean area for each channel at each DAC setting.
-The top-level configuration [roifitpos100.fcl](../fcl/roifitpos100.fcl) provides the good starting point.
+The top-level configuration [roifitpos100.fcl](../fcl/roifitpos100.fcl) provides the starting point.
-It runs a job that reads raw data and runs the indicated dataprep tool sequence.
+It configures a job that reads raw data and runs the indicated dataprep tool sequence.
 That sequence reads raw data, finds pedestals, applies unit calibration (gain=1) and mitigates sticky codes.
-These are followed by a signal finder `adcThresholdSignalFinder` which identifies ROIs (regions of interest) and an ROI viewer `adcRoiFitter` which processes each of those to generate the histograms from which the calibration is derived.
+These are followed by a signal finder adcThresholdSignalFinder which identifies ROIs (regions of interest) and an ROI viewer adcRoiFitter which processes each of the ROIs and creates the histograms from which the calibration is derived.

 This configuration can be used directly in a lar job but will not produce any histograms because adcRoiFitter.ChannelRanges is empty.
 The example configuration [exampleCalib.fcl](exampleCalib.fcl) demonstrates how to start from that configuration and specify the channel range to include in the output histograms.
-The example configuration also shows how to pick on charge sign and adjust the signal finder threshold.
+The example configuration also shows how to pick one charge sign and adjust the signal finder threshold.

 When events are processed, the ROI viewer creates a histogram for each ROI and, with the configuration here, fits it using the CE response function.